Ghajini (2008 film): Critical response

+On review aggregator Rotten Tomatoes, the film received an approval rating of 54% based on 13 reviews, with an average rating of 5.90/10.

-Rajeev Masand of CNN IBN gave 3 stars writing, "Ghajini isn't a particularly good film, but entertainment it delivers by the bucketful."
-Martin D'Souza of Bollywood Trade News Network gave 3.5 stars, noting the flaws in screenplay, while praising the action.
-Taran Adarsh of Bollywood Hungama remarked that the movie "is a winner all the way" and gave it 4.5 stars.
-Nikhat Kazmi of The Times of India praised the performance by Aamir Khan as its high point and awarded 3.5 stars.Zee News described Aamir's performance as his best to date.
-Sukanya Verma of Rediff gave the movie 3.5 stars, while describing the film as "a sleek album of dark memories, which are terrifying to relive and shattering to experience".
+Rajeev Masand of CNN IBN wrote "Ghajini isn't a particularly good film, but entertainment it delivers by the bucketful."
+Martin D'Souza of Bollywood Trade News Network notes its flaws in the script, while praising the action sequences.
+Taran Adarsh of Bollywood Hungama remarked that the movie "is a winner all the way".
+Nikhat Kazmi of The Times of India praised the performance by Aamir Khan as its high point.
+Zee News described Aamir's performance as his best to date.

+Sukanya Verma of Rediff describes the film as "a sleek album of dark memories, which are terrifying to relive and shattering to experience".
 Noyon Jyoti Parasara of AOL India said, "Most comparisons often point out that a remake is not as worthy.Ghajini however succeeds when it is compared to the Tamil version directed by the same director."
 Anupama Chopra of NDTV said "Ghajini isn't a great film or even a very good one but I recommend that you see it.
 It is, as we used to say in the old days, paisa vasool.
-Kaveree Bamzai of India Today said that "This is brutality, choreographed by a poet, and therefore that much more compelling." giving it 3.5 stars.
+Kaveree Bamzai of India Today said that "This is brutality, choreographed by a poet, and therefore that much more compelling."

-The film received some mixed and negative reviews.
-Gaurav Malani of Indiatimes gave 2 stars, criticising its length while praising the performance of the cast.
-Raja Sen of Rediff rated the movie 2.5/5 and criticised the performance of Asin while concluding, "overwhelming feeling is one of regret".
+Gaurav Malani of India Times criticises its length while praising the performance of the cast.
+Raja Sen of Rediff criticised the performance of Asin while concluding, "overwhelming feeling is one of regret".
 Shubhra Gupta of Express India concluded that Ghajini is too long, too violent, and criticised Jiah Khan's acting and dancing skills, but praised the performances of Aamir Khan and Asin.
-Hindustan Times gave it 2 stars and said "You'd like to give Ghajini a long-term memory loss.
+Hindustan Times wrote "You'd like to give Ghajini a long-term memory loss.
 Kya, kyon, kahan?
 Murugadoss.?
 Aamir?
 Asin?
 Who?
 Got to jog my memory... maybe after 15 minutes."